leo-mazz/freshair/README.md

 # README
-This is the old repo of the website for FreshAir.org.uk, Edinburgh’s student radio station.
-This project has been forked and is now maintained by FreshAir's web team.
+This is the legacy website for FreshAir.org.uk, Edinburgh’s student radio station.
+This project has been discontinued and is here for educational / sentimental reasons.
+The current website is managed by FreshAir's web team, in which I am now not at all involved.

-## Credits
-This website was originally built by [Leonardo Mazzone](https://mazzone.space).

 ## Quick Start
 ### Requirements